rohitsinghlab/SAME/README.md

 > Aditya Pratapa, Siavash Mansouri, Nadezhda Nikulina, Bruno Matuck, Marc A. Schneider, Kevin Matthew Byrd, Rajkumar Savai, Purushothama Rao Tata, and Rohit Singh.
 "SAME: Topology-flexible transforms enable robust integration of multimodal spatial omics." bioRxiv (2025): 2025-07. https://doi.org/10.1101/2025.07.12.664419

+## Zenodo link for datasets:

+The datasets to reproduce the figures can be found [here](https://zenodo.org/records/19056915).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.